SAME-DAY APPOINTMENTS AVAILABLE

 This means that patients can get their permanent crowns placed during a single appointment, eliminating the need for a temporary crown and a second visit to the dentist's office.
 The convenience factor is a major benefit to choosing CEREC® over a traditional metal or porcelain-fused-to-metal crown.
 In addition, the ceramic material used to create CEREC® crowns matches the color of the patient's natural teeth to ensure a seamless aesthetic effect.

-Patients who are interested in CEREC® restorations should discuss these treatment options with their dentist to determine which method best suits their needs and lifestyles.
+If you're looking for dental crowns in San Jose, patients who are interested in CEREC® restorations should discuss these treatment options with their dentist to determine which method best suits their needs and lifestyles.
 Call us to learn more.

 When you visit us for the first consultation, our dentist will conduct a thorough diagnosis of the teeth and understand the severity of your oral condition.
 We will take X-rays to get a better view of the tooth and underlying root canal and tooth root.
 Once your candidacy for the crown is confirmed, we will prepare you for the treatment.